Implantica’s Solution to Acid Reflux, RefluxStop™

 Treats GERD without affecting food passageway

 RefluxStop™ successfully treats acid reflux without affecting the food passageway, thereby minimizing side effects.
-Current surgical methods compress the food passageway, leading to complications, such as pain when swallowing or the inability to burp or vomit.
+Standard of care fundoplication encircles and compresses the food passageway, leading to complications, such as pain when swallowing or the inability to belch or vomit9

 Removes the need for drug therapy

-In the clinical investigation, at month 6 after RefluxStop™ surgery all patients with evaluable data stopped their daily PPI drug therapy.
+According to the RefluxStop™ CE mark clinical investigation results,, at 3 years after RefluxStop™ surgery all patients with evaluable data no longer took regular daily PPI drug therapy.